damalialutfiani/Quizz-on-codecademy/Learn SQL-Lesson3 Aggregate Functions.md

 1. Aggregate function

 	a.
-Return the total sum of the values in a numeric colum.
+Return the total sum of the values in a numeric column.

 	b.	**Compute a single result set from a set values.**

 	c.
-Round the values of a colomn.
+Round the values of a column.

 	d.
 Count the number of rows where the value(s) is not NULL.